chrisbra/vpager/README.md

     -C  Pass options to Vim.
 Can be used to e.g. set the filetype for correct syntax highlighting.
     -n  Clear the previous buffer in Vim
+    -V  create a new vertical window in Vim

 EXAMPLES
   git diff | vpager -nC 'ft=diff'